SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 NOTE 3 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Principles of Consolidation

-The unaudited condensed consolidated financial statements include the accounts of Zivo Bioscience, Inc. (Nevada) and its wholly owned subsidiaries, Health Enhancement Corporation (Nevada), HEPI Pharmaceuticals, Inc. (Delaware), WellMetrix, LLC (Delaware), WellMetris, LLC (Delaware), Zivo Bioscience, LLC (Florida), ZIVO Zoologic, Inc. (Delaware), and Zivo Biologic, Inc. (Delaware).
-All significant intercompany transactions and accounts have been eliminated in consolidation.
+The unaudited condensed consolidated financial statements include the accounts of Zivo Bioscience, Inc. and its wholly-owned subsidiaries, ZIVOLife LLC, Health Enhancement Corporation, HEPI Pharmaceuticals, Inc., Wellmetrix, LLC, Wellmetris, LLC, Zivo Bioscience, LLC, Zivo Biologic, Inc., and Zivo Zoologic, Inc. All significant intercompany transactions and accounts have been eliminated in consolidation.

-The Company’s condensed consolidated financial statements have been prepared in conformity with generally accepted accounting principles in the United States of America, which require management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities, at the date of the financial statements and reported amounts of revenues and expenses during the reporting period.
+The Company’s condensed consolidated financial statements have been prepared in conformity with US GAAP, which require management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities, at the date of the financial statements and reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 Management uses its best judgment in valuing these estimates and may, as warranted, solicit external professional advice and other assumptions believed to be reasonable.

-For the purpose of the statements of cash flows, cash equivalents include time deposits, certificates of deposit and all highly liquid debt instruments with original maturities of three months or less.
+Cash equivalents include time deposits, certificates of deposit and all highly liquid debt instruments with original maturities of three months or less.
+The Company maintains cash and cash equivalents balances at financial institutions and are insured by the Federal Deposit Insurance Corporation (“FDIC”) up to $250,000.
+At times, balances in certain bank accounts may exceed the FDIC insured limits.
 Cash equivalents consist of highly liquid investments with an original maturity of three months or less when purchased.
-At June 30, 2021, the Company did not have any Cash Equivalents.
+At September 30, 2022, the Company did not have any cash equivalents.